How to Celebrate MassKara Like a Local: Tips, Spots, and What to Wear

 Value Pick:

-Go Hotels (inside Robinsons Place)
+Go Hotels (inside Robinsons Place): Driving instructions.

-*Distance in relation to Bacolod Public Plaza (km 0).
+The distance is measured from Bacolod Public Plaza (km 0).
 Rates are 2025 walk-in/online median prices—expect festival surcharges.

 Insider tip: Book early for the MassKara peak (third–fourth week of October); most Lacson hotels sell out six months in advance.